apoorvagni/notification-service/README.md

 - User identification and contact information storage
 - Preferred notification method selection

-Integrating this user management system would involve:
-1. Setting up a MySQL database
+Why a MySQL database for user management?
-2. Extending the current service for user management
-3. Modifying the notification service to check user preferences before sending notifications
-4. Updating the API to allow for user management operations
+1. ACID Compliance: MySQL ensures data integrity through ACID properties, crucial for user data.
+2. Consistency: Immediate consistency is important for user data, which MySQL provides out of the box.
+3. Data Relationships: Managing relationships between data, like user roles and permissions.

 This enhancement would significantly improve the personalization and effectiveness of the notification service.